Category: top level page

 There will be the opportunity for the teams to score bonus points as follows:

-• Is the team multidisciplinary (points will be awarded if team members are from different subject disciplines)?
+• The team multidisciplinary (team members are from different subject disciplines)

-• Can the proposed solution be applied to the geographical area of another WTUN member (judged on demonstration of research and application)?
+• The proposed solution be applied to the geographical area of another WTUN member (judged on demonstration of research and application)

 There will also be assessment around the video element of the submission including: